Francisco Tongio Liongson: Early years

-The healing warrior
+The Philippine Revolution

 He returned to the Philippines with his bride in November 1895.
 Ten months later, the Philippine Revolution was unleashed.
 Spanish Governor General Ramon Blanco y Erenas declared 8 Philippine provinces to be under a state of war, and Pampanga was one among them.
 Liongson joined the Katipunan and offered his medical services to the Philippine Revolutionary Army.
 He was commissioned Capitan del Cuerpo Sanidad.
 His Spanish wife died shortly leaving a son, Francisco Alonso Liongson.
 The return of Emilio Aguinaldo from his exile in Hong Kong highlighted a new phase of the revolution and Liongson's marriage to the daughter of Balbino Ventura, Nunilon Ventura y Tison on May 1, 1898.
 During the Philippine–American War, he was promoted to Comandante and attached to the brigade of Gen. Tomas Mascardo.
 His timely and diplomatic intervention amicably resolved the anticipated armed confrontation between his superior, Mascardo, and his friend from the Filipino colony in Spain, General Antonio Luna.
 While in active duty, Liongson also served with other men of distinction in the faculty of medicine and surgery of the Universidad Literaria de Filipinas, the precursor of the University of the Philippines established by President of the First Philippine Republic, Emilio Aguinaldo on October 19, 1898.

 The surrender of Gen. Mascardo on May 15, 1901, officially ended hostilities in the province.
 Liongson's work, however, was not over.
 Pampanga was the scene of many armed conflicts and the province suffered severe physical and economic hardships.
 The proliferation and rise of diseases in epidemic proportions became a major concern of the United States military health board.
 The presence of a European trained Filipino physician added prestige and credibility to their efforts to combat disease.
 In acknowledgement of his valuable medical service, Liongson was appointed presidente of Pampanga's Provincial Health Board as soon as the transition to civil control was effected.
 Under his able leadership and precedent-setting measures, much of the resistance to modern sanitary, quarantine and health practices, caused largely by superstition and ignorance, were overcome.
 Pampanga went on to control the cholera epidemic of 1902, to fully eradicate the incidence of smallpox in the province by 1906, and to completely free the province of Hansen's disease by 1909.